dog-popup dog-popup dog-popup dog-popup dog-popup dog-popup dog-popup dog-popup dog-popup dog-popup dog-popup dog-popup dog-popup dog-popup

 3. Offer your dog dental chews

 Dog dental chews are designed to do double duty: They taste delicious to dogs, and they help to mechanically scrape the tooth surface, kind of like a dog toothbrush would.
-Dr. Gaddis says they especially help in the back of the dog’s mouth where they do all their chewing, but they’re not a replacement for toothbrushing.
+They especially help in the back of the dog’s mouth where they do all their chewing, but they’re not a replacement for toothbrushing.

 4. Let your dog play with dental toys